mitodl/ocw-to-hugo/docs/rfcs/0001-Caching.md

 Running against the full course set on my laptop generates around 200MB of cached stuff, so I think this is what we can expect for the cache size typically.

+## Rollout

+Deployment of a new version implementing caching will not be terribly difficult.
+DevOps will need to be made aware of the change when a hugo release depending on a caching version of `ocw-to-hugo` is going to be deployed.
+DevOps will need to decide where it makes sense to store the cache on the build server, and will need to set configuration accordingly.
+No changes to the build script should be necessary.